revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-18.Write a program in python to count the frequency of every vowels in a file "text.txt".
+18.Write a python program to count the frequency of every vowels in a file "text.txt".

 <details><summary><b>Show Answer</b></summary>